foss-for-all/sponsorship-prospectus/sponsorship-prospectus.md

     margin-right: auto;
   }
 </style>
-# FOSS for All Conference 소개
+# About FOSS for All Conference

 ![center h:300](./assets/pictogram_foss.svg)

-올해 처음 열리는 FOSS for ALl 컨퍼런스는 “Free and Open Source Software for All”이라는 슬로건 아래, 모두를 위한 오픈소스 컨퍼런스를 목표로 하는 비영리 오픈소스 커뮤니티 컨퍼런스입니다.
+The inaugural FOSS for All Conference is a non-profit open source community event under the slogan “Free and Open Source Software for All.”
+Our goal is to create an open source conference for everyone.

-해외에서는 COSCUP (대만), FOSDEM (벨기에) 등 다양한 오픈소스 중심의 비영리 컨퍼런스가 활발히 열려 각국의 오픈소스 생태계의 자양분이 되어 주고 있습니다. 한국에서는 Python, Golang, Ubuntu, OpenStack, Kubernetes 같은 규모가 큰 글로벌 오픈소스 프로젝트는 운영진을 조직하고 후원사를 모집하여 자체 컨퍼런스를 운영할 수 있지만, 개인 혹은 작은 규모의 오픈소스 프로젝트는 기술 교류 행사를 조직하기 쉽지 않은 상황입니다.
-FOSS for All은 한국에서도 다양한 분야의 오픈소스 프로젝트가 모이는 컨퍼런스를 열어 국내 오픈소스 생태계에 도움을 주고자 하는 취지에서 출발했습니다.
+Globally, non-profit open source conferences like COSCUP (Taiwan) and FOSDEM (Belgium) are thriving, nurturing their local open source ecosystems.
+In Korea, large global open source projects such as Python, Golang, Ubuntu, OpenStack, and Kubernetes can organize their own conferences with sponsors, but smaller projects and individuals face challenges in hosting technical exchange events.
+FOSS for All was launched to help foster the domestic open source ecosystem by bringing together diverse open source projects in Korea.

-FOSS for All은 오픈소스 소프트웨어와 커뮤니티에 관심 있는 누구나 참여할 수 있으며, 개발자, 기여자, 디자이너, 번역가, 기획자 등 다양한 역할의 사람들이 경험과 지식을 공유하는 장으로 기술 발표, 커뮤니티 부스, 패널 토크 등 다양한 프로그램이 마련될 예정입니다.
+FOSS for All is open to anyone interested in open source software and communities—developers, contributors, designers, translators, planners, and more.
+The conference will feature technical talks, community booths, panel discussions, and various programs for sharing experiences and knowledge.

-FOSS for All의 모든 운영은 후원과 기부 그리고 자원봉사자들의 참여를 통해 이루어집니다. 참가비를 최소화하여 누구나 부담 없이 참여할 수 있도록 하며, 상업적 목적 없이 자유 오픈소스 철학에 따라 개방적이고 자발적인 참여 정신을 유지합니다.
+All operations of FOSS for All are made possible by sponsorships, donations, and volunteers.
+We minimize participation fees so that anyone can join, and maintain an open, voluntary spirit in line with the philosophy of free and open source software.

-## 행사 개요
+## Event Overview

-- **행사명:** FOSS for All Conference 2025
+- **Event Name:** FOSS for All Conference 2025
-- **날짜:** 2025년 11월 8일
+- **Date:** November 8, 2025
-- **장소:** 광운대학교
+- **Venue:** Kwangwoon University
-- **규모:** 약 500명 이상 참가자 규모 (발표자 및 행사 관계자 포함)
+- **Scale:** 500+ participants (including speakers and staff)
-- **주최:** 포스포올(FOSS for All)
+- **Organizer:** FOSS for All
-- **입장권**
+- **Tickets**
-  - 일반 참가자 (유료)
+  - General Admission (Paid)
-  - 개인 후원 티켓/비즈니스 티켓 (유료)
+  - Individual Supporter/Business Ticket (Paid)

 ---